SAP-archive/teched2020-developer-keynote/usingappstudio/README.md

 It's possible that some activities might require the use of tools that are not installed by default - the setting up of some of the components in this repository is one example, where tools such as [`jq`](https://stedolan.github.io/jq/) are needed.
 We've provided a setup script that you can run in the terminal that will install these tools for you.

-At the prompt, invoke the [`appstudiosetup`](appstudiosetup) script, which will install various tools for you:
+At the prompt, move to this `usingappstudio/` directory, and then invoke the [`appstudiosetup`](appstudiosetup) script, which will install various tools for you:

 ```
+user: teched2020-developer-keynote $ cd usingappstudio/
-user: teched2020-developer-keynote $ ./appstudiosetup
+user: usingappstudio $ ./appstudiosetup
 Installing yq ...
 Installing jq ...
 Please now restart the terminal (Ctrl-D then Ctrl-`) to have the new shell settings take effect.